 The Ananas Noire tomato emerged from a patch of pineapple tomatoes in Belgium as a natural crossing of a pineapple tomato and an unknown black tomato.
 It was developed and stabilized by Belgian horticulturist, Pascal Moreau, and was released to market in 2005.
 Ananas Noire is said to produce well in all USDA plant hardiness zones, but keep in mind that it is late-season tomato and can take up to eighty-five days to ripen and develop after transplanting.

-Someone shared Ananas Noire Heirloom Tomatoes using the Specialty Produce app for iPhone and Android.
+People have shared Ananas Noire Heirloom Tomatoes using the Specialty Produce app for iPhone and Android.

 Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.

 La Jolla Open Aire Market

 About 265 days ago, 1/09/22